JoshuaBeighton/MoreDAW/README.md

 Read existing audio files (uncompressed wav), access audio drivers and play back audio.
 This will be handled by C, and have no GUI at this point.

+I will use portAudio to process the audio on the backend.

 ### Phase 2
 Write the initial GUI in Java using JavaFX.
 Interact with the C code from before using JNI.